Hotel Fire Protection

 Main risks to your premises

 There are four main risks to your property as a hotel owner or operator.
 Each one presents its own set of dangers, and each one requires certain protocols to ensure the damage that it could potentially pose is not realised.
-The five specific risks are:
+The four specific risks are:

 - Smoking materials that are discarded improperly, coming into contact with combustible materials.
 For example, a lit cigarette from someone who has fallen asleep smoking in bed can ignite upholstery, which could go unnoticed for a long time as the person sleeps.
 The hope is that the fire detection systems will alert the guest to the fire, which can help minimise damage, but it won’t stop the fire.

 - Electrical appliances are obviously very useful and can make a guest’s stay much more comfortable.
 Things like mini-fridges and televisions are mainstays in most hotels now, but like all electrical equipment, they can pose a significant fire risk if they aren’t used properly.

 - Kitchens obviously have huge potential for fire risk, owing to the amount of appliances that are required in such a space, as well as the need for gas, flame and electricity in food preparation.

 - Storage rooms, where bedding and towels are stored, for example, can be extremely flammable, and if they’re not stored correctly, the already-high risk of fire is increased.

 The most common cause of fires in any business premises is not lack of care or poor organisation.
 It’s arson.
 45% of all serious fires on business premises are started deliberately, and it is the job of the designated Responsible Person to try and minimise the risk of arson on their premises.
 There are a number of steps that can be taken to help prevent or reduce the chances of arson occurring on your property:

 - If you’ve heard of fires occurring in your local area, inform the police and be on the lookout for any suspicious behaviour.